masda-gib/MxRpg/Markdown/4_1 Base Classes.md

 >>>
 >>> When using channel energy ou can sacrifice a spell slot as a Quick Action to change the channel effects from instantaneous to a lingering aura.
 This aura is centered stationary where you did the channelling.
 >>>
 >>> During your round the channel attempt resolves normally.
 For every 2 levels of the sacrificed slot the effects linger one additional round.
-At the end of each of your subsequent rounds during the linger duration the channel effects affect all targets in the area or having moved through the area.
+At the start of each of your subsequent rounds during the linger duration the channel effects affect all targets in the area or having moved through the area.
 Targets that moved through but did not end their move in the area get a +4 bonus to their saving throw.
 >>>
 >>> Additionally when casting a spell you can sacrifice some channel energy uses as a Quick Action.
 For every 2 uses sacrified you get a +1 bonus (maximum your Tier) to your Casting Bonus for that spell.